mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 <p align="center"><img src="/imgs/max-pooling.jpeg", width="540"></p>
 <p align="center">Fig 1.6 pooling on a 4x4 input</p>

 - POOL: Image processing is a very computationally intensive process.
 To allow our algorithm to run at a decent speed while not compromising accuracy too heavily, we do a form of reduction on the image size in a technique called pooling.
 The image above shows how it is done.
 From each 2x2 square, we find the pixel with the largest value, retain it and throw away all the unused pixels we also do this for each depth layer (recall on the input image, it would be each color layer).
 Doing this transformation would essentially reduce the dimensions of the original image by half on height and another half on weight.
-Another reason why we wish to do this is to converge features of close proximity together such that more complex features can develop sooner.
+Another reason we wish to do this is to converge features of close proximity together such that more complex features can develop sooner.

 > The pooling technique we describe here is called max-pooling because we are only taking the max of every 2x2 squares.
 There are also other pooling methods such as min pooling and mean pooling.
 But this is by far the most popular method of pooling.
-Pooling can also be of larger dimensions like 3x3 or 4x4 although it is unrecommended as image sizes will reduce too fast.
+Pooling can also be for larger dimensions like 3x3 or 4x4 although it is not recommended as image size will reduce too fast.

 The act of repeating the process of CONV RELU POOL would simulate the process of identifying more complex features from the original image.